- Why should my business give via Work for Good rather than giving direct to charities?

 - How do I create my account?

-You can watch our short video on how to Work for Good here.
+You can watch our short video on how to Work for Good here - it explains a few different ways you could set up your charity giving to fit in with your business.
 Once you have created and logged into your account, you can also view our 'How to Work for Good' page here.

 If you're still not sure, please do contact us and we’ll help you.

-- How do I populate my profile, select charities and set targets?
+- How do I set up my profile, select charities and set targets?

 - How do I register a Work for Good donation?